na-stewart/GrooveBot/README.md

 pip3 install -r requirements.txt
 ```

-* Create a groove.ini file in the GrooveBot/resources directory, then configure GrooveBot using the example below:
+* Create a groove.ini file in the project directory.
+Make sure Python's working directory is the project directory.
+  Below is an example of its contents:

 ```ini
 [GROOVE]
 token=Nzc4MjYzMjAwMDQyODQ0MTYx.X7PcFg.k-BedTOS3LgoEU6teXsQSi5aVAE